 For welding 1/4-inch and thicker, a 230V welder is best.
 If you like the 140, the Hobart 210 MVP runs on both 115V/230V power.

 - Flux-core steel: 18 gauge to 3/16 inch

 - MIG steel: 24 gauge to 3/16 inch

 - MIG stainless steel: 18 gauge to 10 gauge

 - MIG aluminum: 16 gauge to 12 gauge

 Most MIG welders in this category require an expensive accessory to weld aluminum.
-The Hobart 140 is unique because it can weld 16- to 12-gauge aluminum out of the box.
+This Hobart MIG welder is unique because it can weld 16- to 12-gauge aluminum out of the box.

 See the settings I used to MIG weld 1/8-inch aluminum without a spool gun.